AdamSobieski/Narratology/README.md

 }
 ```

-## Concurrency, Multitasking, and Threads
+## Concurrency, Threads, and Multitasking

 Approaches to incremental interpretation and comprehension can tackle concurrency, multitasking, and threads in a number of ways.